 Where is Anthem’s head office?

-Anthem’s administrative offices are Reading – the county town of Berkshire, about 20 miles west of London.
-Most of our central operations team are based here, managed by Anthem’s Chief Operating Officer.
+Anthem’s administrative offices are Reading — the county town of Berkshire, about 20 miles west of London.

 Other useful information

 If you want your child to attend an Anthem school, you should get in touch with that school for further details.
-Contact information for all our schools can be found in the Our schools section of this website.
+Contact information for all our schools can be found in the Schools section of this website.
 Applications for school places are usually made via your Local Authority.
 Please note that we do not manage admissions centrally.

 Concerns and complaints